-As a result of the Authority's investments in container operations, the operation of an intermodal service to/from Charlotte, and intense marketing efforts, the Authority was able to attract a number of new container services to the Port of Wilmington.
+As a result of the Authority's investments in container operations, the operation of an intermodal service to/from Charlotte and the Mid-West, and intense marketing efforts, the Authority was able to attract a number of new container services to the Port of Wilmington.
 The expanded number, vessel size and scope of container services has the potential to continue to increase container volume as the capacity on the services are allocated to Wilmington.
-The completion of the bulk wood pellet facility in Wilmington in fiscal year 2017 continues to be a key driver of the increase in handled bulk cargo tonnage through the Wilmington location.
+The completion of the bulk wood pellet facility in Wilmington in fiscal year 2017 and subsequent investments in an agricultural transload facility, refrigerated cargo logistics and other warehouse equipment, and infrastructure improvements continue to be key drivers of the increase in handled bulk and breakbulk cargo tonnage through the Wilmington and Morehead City terminals.

-Despite the COVID-19 economic impact, Hurricane Isaias and other economic and market factors, the Authority posted increases in container volumes in fiscal year 2021.
-The FY2022 Operating Budget was prepared assuming a return to normality post-COVID-19 after outperforming expectations in FY2021.
-However, as the new COVID-19 Delta Variant is again driving supply chain concerns, the extent of the impact on the Authority's operational and financial performance will again depend on many factors outside of the Authority's control.
+Despite the economic impact of COVID-19 and other economic, supply-chain and market factors, the Authority posted increases in general terminal volumes in fiscal year 2022.
+The FY2023 Operating Budget was prepared assuming resumed container and intermodal growth while expecting the Ukrainian conflict and other market factors to negatively impact general cargoes from the highs of FY2022.
+The extent of the impact on the Authority's operational and financial performance will again depend on many factors outside of the Authority's control.

 The Authority managed the FY2022 budget to have adequate cash flows from operations to meet all current obligations as well as debt service requirements.
-The Authority's debt service coverage for budgeted fiscal year 2022 is 2.62 to 1.00, which is well within the stipulated debt covenant requirements.
+The Authority's debt service coverage for budgeted fiscal year 2023 is 2.40 to 1.00, which is well within the stipulated debt covenant requirements.